 Employees and applicants will not be subjected to harassment, intimidation or any type of retaliation because they have (1) filed a complaint; (2) assisted or participated in an investigation, compliance review, hearing or any other activity related to the administration of any federal, state or local law requiring equal employment opportunity; (3) opposed any act or practice made unlawful by any federal, state or local law requiring equal opportunity; or (4) exercised any other legal right protected by federal, state or local law requiring equal employment opportunity.
 Violation of these policies is prohibited and will not be tolerated.

-The responsibility for the implementation of the EEO Program is assigned to Jeffrey Stumbo, Director of Human Resources and Labor Relations, MTS's Equal Employment Opportunity Officer, who reports directly to the CEO.
+The responsibility for the implementation of the EEO Program is assigned to Jeffrey Stumbo, Chief Human Resources Officer, MTS's Equal Employment Opportunity Officer, who reports directly to the CEO.
 All management and supervisory personnel are expected to support and implement this EEO Program in the performance of their job duties and responsibilities to ensure and achieve compliance.
 Further, the performance of all managers and supervisors will be evaluated based on the success of the program.

-Any employee or applicant for employment who feels that they have been discriminated against has the right to file a complaint alleging discrimination with the Director of Human Resources and Labor Relations.
+Any employee or applicant for employment who feels that they have been discriminated against has the right to file a complaint alleging discrimination with the Chief Human Resources Officer (EEO Officer).
 Complaints should be directed to:

-Jeffrey Stumbo

-Director of Human Resources and Labor Relations (EEO Officer)
+Jeffrey Stumbo Chief Human Resources Officer (EEO Officer) (619) 557-4509 Jeff.Stumbo@sdmts.com

-(619) 557-4509

-Jeff.Stumbo@sdmts.com

-If the Director of Human Resources and Labor Relations is involved in the complaint, the complaint should be filed with, and will be processed by, Karen Landers, MTS General Counsel.
+If the Chief Human Resources Officer (EEO Officer) is involved in the complaint, the complaint should be filed with, and will be processed by, Karen Landers, MTS General Counsel.